 What is Dynamic Interpersonal Therapy (DIT)?

-Dynamic Interpersonal Therapy or DIT is a time limited and structured psychotherapy, typically delivered over 16 weekly sessions.
-It aims to help you understand the connection between presenting symptoms and what is happening in your relationships through identifying a core repetitive pattern of relating that can be traced back to childhood.
+Dynamic Interpersonal Therapy (DIT) is a time-limited, structured psychotherapy, typically delivered over 16 weekly sessions.
+It aims to help you understand the connection between presenting symptoms and what is happening in your relationships by identifying a core repetitive pattern of relating that can be traced back to childhood.

 Once this pattern is identified, it will be used to make sense of difficulties in relationships in the here-and-now that could be contributing to psychological stress.

 Therapy comes in many forms, each having a particular focus and emphasis.
 DIT focuses mostly on relationship problems.
 When a person is able to deal with a relationship problem more effectively, his or her psychological symptoms often improve.

 DIT aims to help people recognise specific relationship patterns and to make changes in their relationships.
 There is a growing body of scientific evidence demonstrating the benefit of this approach.

 Your therapist will encourage you to reflect on what you think and feel, thereby enhancing your ability to manage current interpersonal difficulties.
 It aims to relieve your symptoms of distress, enhancing your interpersonal functioning and your capacity for understanding yourself and others.
 During this therapy, your therapist will help you find more appropriate ways of being and coping with difficult relationships in your life.

 Your therapist will spend a few sessions talking with you about your depression as well as current and past relationships in order to understand how they are connected.
 Your therapist will help you to keep the discussion focused upon these kinds of problems.

 It is quite common to use DIT alongside medications such as antidepressants.
 For some people, this may have advantages over receiving either treatment alone.
 If medication is being prescribed for you, please be sure to inform your therapist about the medications and any changes to them.